 In programs where you provide your own equipment the farm still provides food, bedding, support, and an incubator for the Hatch and Care program.

 Working with living things exposes us to the possibility of loss and death.
 It is one of the most difficult aspects of pet care/ownership.
 Though we sincerely hope that it is not part of this experience for you, it would be irresponsible of us to pretend it can’t happen.
 We have prepared the following pdf to help you consider this aspect of pet care as an opportunity for growth for all involved.
 Reach out.
 We are here is you need us.
 Michaela@newvillagefarm.com, 802-338-0116.

-Sorry Animal Care Programs are currently full.
-Email Mo@newvillagefarm.com to be added to our email list.
-You will receive updates as new animals become available.
+Email Mo@newvillagefarm.com to be added to our animal care email list.